Home > HVAC > Older Home Efficiency: Your Complete Guide

 Do you have a second story that’s always warmer than the first?
 HVAC zoning is the perfect solution.
 This system divides your home into different “zones,” each controlled by its own thermostat or sensor.
 Dampers installed in your ductwork open and close as needed to direct cool air only where it’s wanted.
 This means you can keep the bedrooms cool at night without freezing out the unused living room downstairs.
 Creating cooling zones can reduce energy bills by a surprising amount, since you’re no longer paying to cool the entire house to a single temperature.
 It’s an efficient way to handle the unique layout and cooling needs of an older home.

-Use Energy Monitoring and Custom Schedules
+Take Control with Energy Monitoring and Schedules

 One of the best features of a smart thermostat is its ability to learn your habits.
 These devices use adaptive algorithms to understand when you’re typically home or away and create a custom cooling schedule that maximizes efficiency.
 Instead of blasting the AC to cool a hot house, the thermostat can gradually adjust the temperature before you arrive.
 Many models also provide detailed energy reports, showing you exactly how much you’re spending on cooling and offering tips to save even more.
 This data puts you in the driver’s seat, helping you make informed choices about your energy consumption.